karmakatahdin/solidus_seo/README.md

 This gem is intended to provide a progressive implementation approach.
 To begin with, it defines some methods in your models to be used as an interface/source of your meta data.
 Moreover, it already provides some useful defaults that can be easily extended and customized, all inside your Spree models, via decorators.

-Practically speaking, what this means is that simply by setting your store's metadata from the admin and calling the display_meta_tags helper in your layout, you'll get basic jsonld data included for your store.
+Practically speaking, what this means is that simply by setting your store's metadata from the admin and calling the display_meta_tags helper in your layout, you'll get basic JSON-LD data included for your store.
 The output would be similar to the following:

 ```json
 {